Neon:PrairieLand

 This post has become a “living document” that gets added to when needed.
-It details various events with supporting evidence from letters, emails, public talks and personal journal entries.
-Though this is a therapeutic endeavour, I must stress that it is of a personal nature, raw with emotion, often coming from a place of hurt and is highly opinionated; while at the same time trying to interpret and understand various events and experiences.
+It details various events with supporting evidence from letters, emails, public talks, and personal journal entries.
+Though this is a therapeutic endeavour, I must stress that it is of a personal nature, raw with emotion, often from a place of hurt, and highly opinionated.
+At the same time, it tries to interpret and understand various events and experiences.
+There is some NSFW language, movie GIFs and many typos and grammatical errors.
+It can be disjointed in some places as it gets added to occasionally.

-This document is not public facing and is only meant for me and a select few (if any).
+This document is not intended to be public-facing (and only meant for me and a select few).

 Finally, as this has become a long post, I have provided the following links to break it up and make it easier to come back to specific sections.